Shonsama/RTUVS/README.md

 The ROS Topic Unified Visualization System (RTUVS) is designed to provide unified access to topic information from multiple Robot Operating System (ROS) instances.

-Using the IP address and topic name, RTUVS allows users to subscribe to topic information and transmit it to a MQTT broker for centralized management.
+Using the IP address and topic name, RTUVS allows users to subscribe to topic information and transmit it to Redis for centralized management.
 The topic information can be displayed in real-time on a web-based user interface, enabling users to easily monitor and visualize data from multiple ROS instances.
 RTUVS is an efficient and user-friendly solution for managing ROS topic information across multiple systems.
 Project Objective Plan Execution Status:

 ## API